Verapamil has been shown to be mildly effective in treating Peyronies Disease, or a bent penis, caused by plaque or scar tissue.

 in 29 countries worldwide!

 Correct traction is also non invasive (no surgery or injections) and affordable to any man.
-The best penis traction devices in the world only cost about $400.
+One of the best penis traction devices in the world costs under $300.

 Once again it comes down to our own current education on health.
 Most of us have been taught to believe that we need a drug to fix every human physical condition.
 And this is just not true!